Last updated: 1 November 2024

 Summary

 Same-sex sexual activity is prohibited under the Penal Code 2017, which criminalises acts of ‘sodomy’, ‘inciting sodomy’, and other forms of intimacy.
 These provisions carry a maximum penalty of two years.
 Both men and women are criminalised under the law.
-Additionally, the Penal Code allows for the implementation of Sharia law, under which same-sex sexual activity is punishable by death.
+The Penal Code allows for the implementation of Sharia law, under which same-sex sexual activity is punishable by death.
+In addition to the Penal Code, the ‘Propagation of Virtue and Prevention of Vice Law’, enacted by the Taliban in August 2024, further codifies the criminalisation of same-sex sexual intimacy and the persecution of LGBT people.

 The primary source of law in Afghanistan is Islamic law.
-The passage of the revised Penal Code in 2017 was praised by the UN for its compliance with international obligations, however there are reports of a return to strict Sharia law following the takeover of the Taliban in 2021.
+The passage of the revised Penal Code in 2017 was praised by the UN for its compliance with international obligations, however there has been a return to strict Sharia law following the takeover of the Taliban in 2021.

 There is substantial evidence of the law being enforced in recent years, with LGBT people being frequently subject to arrest, though it is often unclear whether these arrests result in convictions.
 There have been consistent reports of discrimination and violence being committed against LGBT people in Afghanistan in recent years, including murder, assault, and harassment.
 The situation has significantly worsened following the Taliban takeover in 2021, with many reports of violent hate crime and murder being committed against LGBT people.